bjarneo/hemmelig/README.md

 ## Trust On First Use (TOFU)

 **TOFU** is a security model where the first time you connect to a peer, you save their public key fingerprint.
 On all future connections, the client will verify that the fingerprint matches.

+Important note: Jot creates new public/private key pairs for each session.
+This means that the fingerprint will change every time you start a new session.

 In Jot, after the key exchange, the client displays the peer's fingerprint.
 It is crucial for you to **manually verify this fingerprint** with your peer through a trusted out-of-band channel (e.g., a phone call).
 This ensures your connection is secure and not being intercepted by a Man-in-the-Middle (MitM) attack.